il8677/secchat/README.md

 -   ### exit
     No cryptography happens for the exit call either, we just set the message type and send it.

+# Server Details

 ## server and worker
 The server creates a worker process (if the limit has not been reached) on the inital connection.
 The worker will then check if the user is logged in and authenticate and verify the request.
 After the checks the worker thread will execute the command in "execute_request"(worker.c).
 Here, depending on the command, the worker makes the appropriate database calls (db.c).
 The user assigned to each worker is kept track with a block of shared memory, which the workers accesses when building the response to a /users command.

+## wrapping up
+If a message was recieved, the worker notifies the server which notifies the other workers.
+The worker is responsible for sending back appropriate messages to the clients.
+In "execute_request"(client.c) the client, depending on the message type then decrypts and displays the correct message.
+Keys are handled differently as described in public and private messaging.

-### Worker API
+## Worker API

+Originally, the implementation was that the client sent the bytes of a local api_msg to the server, and vice versa.
+This worked well with just the native client, but when adding the HTTP protocol this was insufficient, as the server was quite rigid in only accepting api_msgs over the socket.
+To solve this, the server implementation was split into two parts: the _protocols_ and the _worker api_, instead of just having the worker.

-The server is designed to be protocol agnostic.
-The API to interact with the data is defined in workerapi.h.
-Files in the directory protocols/ handles interfacing with the different connections.
-The worker API interacts with function callbacks for send/recv/notify that are set depending on the protocol.
-This forms a sort of stack, with the lower transport-like layer dealing with protocol-based communications (ex. http or the client api), and the upper layer dealing with the actual requests, including forming api_msgs for the lower layer to send.
-The server spawns the appropriate worker to deal with different protocols depending on how a connetion is established.
-This also allows workers to change how they should handle requests.
-For example, the http api calls replace themselves with websocket api calls
+With this, the main server logic (the worker api) is designed to be protocol agnostic.
+The code to interact with api_msg's is defined in workerapi.h.
+The different _protocols_ (in the directory protocols/) handle interfacing with the different types of connections, forming api_msgs out of them and giving it to the worker_api to handle.
+Instead of the worker directly sending/recieving from sockets like before, The worker API interacts with protocol-specific function callbacks to send / recieve api_msgs (apicallbacks.h).
+This forms a sort of stack, with the lower transport-like layer dealing with protocol-based communications (ex. native/websockets), and the upper layer dealing with the actual requests, including forming api_msgs for the lower layer to send.
+The server spawns the appropriate worker to deal with different protocols depending on how a connetion is established (server.c:handle_incoming).
+This also allows workers to dynamically change protocols.
+For example, the http protocol implementation replaces itself with the websocket api callbacks, passing control to the websocket protocol implementation.

+This was done for the bonus HTTP assignment, to allow for the different protocol in a clean way, but in theory this means the application should be easily expandable to other protocols such as IRC.

                                                     ---------------
                                                     |     db      |
                                                     ---------------
                                                     |  workerapi  |
-                            ----------   spawns     --------------- -> send, recv, notify
+                            ----------   spawns     --------------- V^ send, recv
                             | server | -----------> |  http | api |
                             ----------   worker     ---------------
                                                     |     SSL     |